Freaks of Nature (film): Plot

 Dag and Lorelei hide in a house which is raided by a group of vampires and Lorelei is seemingly killed by Petra, who has always been jealous of her.
 In subsequent brawls between the factions, Dag, Ned, and Petra reluctantly join and hide in Stuart Miller's basement, Stuart being the local doomsday nut.
 While sheltering from the invasion, Petra and Ned are overcome by hunger and eat Stuart and his mother.

 The aliens are able to determine their location, causing them to seek cover at the high school.
-Ned and Dag fight about their former friendship and Dag not wanting to be a loser anymore so they stopped being friends.
+Ned and Dag fight about their former friendship and Dag not wanting to be a loser anymore so they stop being friends.
 Ned, who is still a genius despite his non-verbal zombie status, leaves angrily.
 Later Petra and Dag become trapped and make out, but he flinches and Petra accuses him of being afraid of her.
 The aliens find them again, and Dag realizes that the aliens can only see inorganic materials, such as their synthetic clothing.
 The three then strip and run to Dag's house, where they change into organic cotton clothes kept by Dag's hippie mother.

 Later, Dag, Petra, and Ned are captured by the aliens.
-They are placed with other captured residents in a warehouse, with force fields segregating the humans, vampires and zombies.
+They are placed with other captured residents in a warehouse, with force fields segregating the humans, vampires, and zombies.
 Dag and Petra find that instead of dying, Lorelei has been changed into a hot vampire, which intimidates Petra.
 After figuring out the weakness in the force field keeping them apart, Dag, Ned, and Petra convince everyone to band together to fight the aliens and destroy the force field.

 At Rick Wilson's meat factory, the chemical "Tetrafluoraxipan" is used to transform horse cartilage into a meat-like substance and is what the aliens are after.
 Dag convinces Rick to let the town into the factory, as the aliens arrive and submerge in the chemical, combining to grow into a single large alien.
-It begins to make a speech about how they just wanted to ask nicely for the chemical, but the town's irritated residents interrupt when it starts getting condescending towards them.
-The townsfolk attack and the alien fights back but is weakened when the others realize that the ammonia tanks used in the factory can hurt it.

-Meanwhile, Milan corners Petra and attempts to kill her.
-He is stopped by Dag, who turns into a werewolf after almost being killed.
-He realizes this was the "big change" his parents were trying to talk to him about earlier.
-After a short brawl, Milan is accidentally killed when he is impaled on a metal pole.
+It begins to make a speech about how they just wanted to ask nicely for the chemical, but the town's residents reacted badly and tried to attack each other.
+So the aliens locked the citizens up to protect them from each other.
+Then the alien starts quoting We Didn't Start the Fire by Billy Joel to scold everyone for their behavior.
+Petra insults the alien for his condescending attitude and points out it was them who scared everyone else, inspiring Rick to throw a torque wrench at the creature.
+Furious, the alien attacks the crowd, hitting people with its huge hands.
+As everyone runs, Keller is smashed and Petra is knocked into a hose, accidentally dislodging a spay of liquid ammonia.
+The ammonia starts to melt the giant alien and Dag quickly gets people to grab more hoses and spray as much ammonia on the alien as possible.